icedevml/avr-nfc-bootloader/README.md

 ## Notes
 Tested with ATmega-164PA, should work with any other microprocessor which is supported by optiboot, but you need to adjust `Makefile.MCUdude` manually for your microprocessor.

+Please remember that values in `secret.h.dist` and `pinout.h.dist` are exemplary and you need to adjust them to match your setup.